chrisjsewell/chrisjsewell.github.io/ipypublish/index.md

 ...
 ```

-The best-practice for this (in my opinion) is to use the JSON format (as long as the data isn't [relational](http://www.sarahmei.com/blog/2013/11/11/why-you-should-never-use-mongodb/)), because it is:
+The best-practice for accessing heirarchical data (in my opinion) is to use the JSON format (as long as the data isn't [relational](http://www.sarahmei.com/blog/2013/11/11/why-you-should-never-use-mongodb/)), because it is:

 - applicable for any data structure
 - lightweight and easy to read and edit
 - has a simple read/write mapping to python objects (using [json](https://docs.python.org/3.6/library/json.html))
 - widely used (especially in web technologies)

 A good way to store multiple bits of JSON data is in a [mongoDB](https://docs.mongodb.com/manual/administration/install-community/) and accessing it via [pymongo](https://api.mongodb.com/python/current/).
 This will also make it easy to move all the data to a cloud server at a later time, if required.

     conda install pymongo

 But, if the data is coming from files output from different simulation or experimental code, where the user has no control of the output format.
 Then writing JSON parsers may be the way to go, and this is where [jsonextended](https://github.com/chrisjsewell/jsonextended) comes in, which implements:

 - a lightweight plugin system to define bespoke classes for parsing different file extensions and data types.
 - a 'lazy loader' for treating an entire directory structure as a nested dictionary.